Allow or deny custom clients in Office 365 sign-on policy

-If you select both the Web Browser and Custom options for a sign on rule under the Client section > If the user's client is any of these, then the rule will apply when either of the options is applicable.
+If you select both the Web Browser and Custom options for a sign-on rule under If the user's client is any of these, then the rule applies when either of the options is applicable.

 - Maximum 100 (256 for Identity Engine) characters are allowed.